5 of 7 Arborists Believe

 https://www.theolympian.com/news/local/article288523115.html

-Structurally, the Davis Meeker oak shows very good contents, in both the branches and in the trunk.
 There is no visible mycelium nor staining that validates the city's statement of decay.
 And the way the xylem tissue fractured shows it was structurally competent.
-If the city were confident with their findings, the city would not hesitate to obtain a second opinion--one that is comprehensive and objective.

-A second risk assessment needs to be done.
-The tree photo with a red line that the mayor has been providing everyone was done by Kevin.
-I think is not accurate.
+The tree photo with a red line that the mayor has been providing everyone was done by Kevin McFarland.
+I think it is not accurate.
 None of the tools he used would have had the ability to determine that the rot extends the entire length of that red line.
-The tool that can definitely determine rot was only used by him on the bottom three feet of the trunk.
+The tool that can definitely determine rot was only used on the bottom three feet of the trunk.
 Above that was merely a sounding device that he used.
 Sounding devices are not accurate and need to be verified with a follow-up device for accuracy.

 Oaks compartmentalize so effectively that the likelihood is these cavities are compartmentalized.
 The tree is physiologically so healthy that it is growing so rapidly.
 It’s not showing any reaction wood.
 As long as the cylinder is intact, it is extremely structurally competent.